Gangaridai: Other writers

 Ptolemy (2nd century CE), in his Geography, states that the Gangaridae occupied "all the region about the mouths of the Ganges".
 He names a city called Gange as their capital.
 This suggests that Gange was the name of a city, derived from the name of the river.
 Based on the city's name, the Greek writers used the word "Gangaridai" to describe the local people.

 The Periplus of the Erythraean Sea does not mention the Gangaridai, but attests the existence of a city that the Greco-Romans described as "Ganges":

 Dionysius Periegetes (2nd-3rd century CE) mentions "Gargaridae" located near the "gold-bearing Hypanis" (Beas) river.
 "Gargaridae" is sometimes believed to be a variant of "Gangaridae", but another theory identifies it with Gandhari people.
 A. B. Bosworth dismisses Dionysius' account as "a farrago of nonsense", noting that he inaccurately describes the Hypanis river as flowing down into the Gangetic plain.

 Gangaridai also finds a mention in Greek mythology.
-In Apollonius of Rhodes' Argonautica (3rd century BCE), Datis, a chieftain, leader of the Gangaridae who was in the army of Perses III, fought against Aeetes during the Colchian civil war.
+In Valerius' Argonautica' (1st century CE), Datis, a chieftain, leader of the Gangaridae who was in the army of Perses III, fought against Aeetes during the Colchian civil war.
 Colchis was situated in modern-day Georgia, on the east of the Black Sea.
 Aeetes was the famous king of Colchia against whom Jason and the Argonauts undertook their expedition in search of the "Golden Fleece".
 Perses III was the brother of Aeetes and king of the Taurian tribe.